 - B2B use cases that require competitive differentiation based on B2C-style user experience (as long as the organization has the IT resources to support a complex SAP integration architecture)

-In other cases, Corevist Commerce, an SAP-approved alternative, may be a better fit.
+In other cases, Corevist Commerce Cloud, an SAP-approved alternative, may be a better fit.

 - Subsidiaries or business units that can’t get corporate support for B2B eCommerce on their terms.